neilshapiro/MatchSafeScholar/_sales/louis-théophile-hingre-basket-of-vegetables-and-snail-rare-match-safe-19th-century.md

 previous exposure to Japanese art and design.
 Echoes of Art Nouveau can be found in the trailing vines on the basket and the asymmetry of the design.

 Louis Théophile Hingre (also known as Théophile Hingre) was a French painter, sculptor, engraver, illustrator, and poster artist.
 He was born in 1832 in Écouen, where he also died, in 1911.
 His specialty was sculptures of animals.
 Hingre, because of politics, moved to England.
 While in England, he worked in Birmingham as the ornamental sculptor of Elkington & Co.
 During this employment Hingre first began to sculpt animals; his first works were horse racing trophies.
 Hingre exhibited at the Paris Salon in 1860, despite his British exile.
-1Hingre continued to work for Elkington & Co until he returned to France.
+Hingre continued to work for Elkington & Co until he returned to France.
 There Hingre regularly took part in the competitions of the 'Union centrale des arts décoratifs' and exhibited almost yearly at the Paris Salon until he was 78.
 Hingre presented 45 works in the years 1860 to 1911.